thecandlestick/silverbullet/website/notes-1575/Feb06.md

 }
 ```

 When invoked, dynamic_cast will check the dynamic type of the object being pointed to.
 If the dynamic type matches, it will return a pointer of the requested type which can be used to access derived-type members.
-If the dynamic type does not match what is requested, dynamic_cast will return _nullptr_.
+If the dynamic type does not match what is requested, dynamic_cast will ==return _nullptr_.==

 **Definition-1:** The ability for an object of a certain _static type_ to behave differently according to its _dynamic type_